-Despite the extreme ups and downs of the last decade, savvy investors know that real estate is one of the best ways to put your money to work for you.
+Despite the extreme ups and downs of the last decade, savvy investors know that real estate can be one of the best ways to put your money to work for you.
 Investors were the first buyers to return in force to the housing market after the big crash.
 Seeing the opportunity to make a profit, real estate investors were willing to jump into the market when others were still afraid.
 Even though home values have gone up substantially over the last two years, those same opportunities still exist.
 However, if you plan to invest in real estate now, you need to be savvy and do ample research prior to buying.

 There are two ways in which you can count on profiting from your investment in real estate: Renovating the home and then reselling, or earning rental income.